ucladevx/mentorship/README.md

 Create the database:
 `$createdb -O [username] [dbname]`

-Alter the user to include password ()
+Alter the user to include password:

 `ALTER USER [username] WITH PASSWORD '[password]';`